SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/manage-columns.md

 ## Edit columns

 You can edit the information about the existing columns, for example the name and column widths.
-Proceed as follows:

 1. Open the **Edit selection** screen.
 2. Go to the **Profile** tab.
 Under **Columns** is a list of the columns already specified.